We will be officially closed during the Winter and New Year holiday periods from Tuesday, December 23 through Friday, January 2, 2026.

 Allegra Swift

-Allegra Swift posted over 6 years ago
+Allegra Swift posted about 8 years ago

 Thanks!
 In the meantime, is there a way to find UC published journals with biomed or chemistry scope?
 I have a researcher on campus who would like to test an application that determines rigor in the methods section.